Revanth135-Revi/CodTech-IT-Solutions-Task1-/README.md

-Name : Revanth G
+Name : Revanth G,
-Company CODTECH IT SOLUTIONS
+Company CODTECH IT SOLUTIONS,
-ID : CT08GWH
+ID : CT08GWH,
-Domain : Cybersecurity and Ethical Hacking
+Domain : Cybersecurity and Ethical Hacking,
-Duration : Dec 2024 to Jan 2025
+Duration : Dec 2024 to Jan 2025.

 Overview of the Project